e73b025/simple-python-url-crawler/README.md

 ## Description

-Super simple multi-thread site URL crawler.
+A super simple multi-threaded website internal URL crawler.
 Returns a Python array of all found URLs.

 ## Dependencies